krabelize/backup-scripts-cloud-vps-rsync-scp-git-snapshot-cronjob-openbsd/README.md

 # Backup Scripts for Cloud VPS-ers with rsync scp git and Snapshot by leveraging cronjobs on OpenBSD
 Backup scripts in shell to backup a web directory with rsync, scp, git and snapshots.
-Tested on OpenBSD 6.6
+Tested on OpenBSD 6.6.
+Read [this article](https://cryptsus.com/blog/xxxxxxxxxxxxxx.html) for more information.

 1) rsync to a different machine
 2) Compressed and encrypted zip file of the whole directory to a different directory and to a different machine